Mortgage Glossary: Terms and Definitions To Know

 Escrow

-An account that holds a portion of your monthly mortgage payment that may be applied to property tax, homeowner's insurance and (if applicable) PMI (see Private Mortgage Insurance) costs.
-Your lender (BECU) may establish the escrow account on your behalf; you simply pay the bill each month.
-Your bill will include the monthly loan principal and interest charge, property tax, homeowner's insurance and applicable PMI.
+An account that holds a portion of your monthly mortgage payment that may be applied to property tax and homeowner's insurance.
+Your lender may establish the escrow account on your behalf; you pay the bill each month.

 Excise Tax

-Excise tax is essentially a property sales tax: The fee charged on the sale of real estate.
+Excise tax is a property sales tax: The fee charged on the sale of real estate.
 It is collected by the state.
-Real estate excise tax is typically paid by the seller, and is paid at closing.
+Real estate excise tax is typically paid by the seller at closing.

 Fixed-Rate Mortgage